purcell/exec-path-from-shell/README.md

 Making `exec-path-from-shell` faster
 ------------------------------------

-* Invoking the shell has a non-trivial overhead.
-Don't call `exec-path-from-shell-copy-env` repeatedly, since each invocation starts a shell.
-Instead, set `exec-path-from-shell-variables` to the full list of vars you want, and call `exec-path-from-shell-initialize` once.
+If evaluation takes more than `exec-path-from-shell-warn-duration-millis` (500ms by default) then `exec-path-from-shell` will print a warning.

 * Non-interactive shells start up faster.
 Follow the steps in the section above so that you can run your shell without `-i` and still get the right environment variable settings.
 When `"-i"` is then removed from `exec-path-from-shell-arguments`, this package becomes more efficient.
+* Invoking the shell has a non-trivial overhead in any case.
+Don't call `exec-path-from-shell-copy-env` repeatedly, since each invocation starts a shell.
+Instead, set `exec-path-from-shell-variables` to the full list of vars you want, and call `exec-path-from-shell-initialize` once.

 Further help
 ------------